bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 <div class="release-feature-authors">authors: @cart, @BoxyUwU, @TheRawMeatball</div>

 System and Query lifetimes were made more explicit by splitting out the `'system` and `'world`, lifetimes and using them explicitly where possible.
 This enables Rust to reason about ECS lifetimes more effectively, especially for read-only lifetimes.
-This was particularly important because it enabled the new Bevy Renderer to convince WGPU that ECS resources actually live for as long as the Render World.
+This was particularly important because it enabled the new Bevy Renderer to convince wgpu that ECS resources actually live for as long as the Render World.

 ### Soundness / Correctness Improvements